What is eTendering?

 - Automated evaluation and scoring

 The automation of evaluation and scoring allows for a more consistent and reliable analysis of all tender responses.
-Supplier performance can be reported on, with customisable metrics for varied measurements.
+Supplier performance can be reported on, with customizable metrics for varied measurements.
 This means more comparable scores so you can reach a logical, informed decision.